getify/You-Dont-Know-JS/types & grammar/ch3.md

 The output of that statement varies depending on your browser, as developer consoles are free to choose however they feel it's appropriate to serialize the object for developer inspection.

-**Note:** At time of writing, latest Chrome prints something like this: `String {0: "a", 1: "b", 2: "c", length: 3, [[PrimitiveValue]]: "abc"}`.
-But older Chrome used to just print this: `String {0: "a", 1: "b", 2: "c"}`.
-Latest Firefox currently prints `String ["a","b","c"]`, but used to print `"abc"` in italics which was clickable to open the object inspector.
+**Note:** At the time of writing, the latest Chrome prints something like this: `String {0: "a", 1: "b", 2: "c", length: 3, [[PrimitiveValue]]: "abc"}`.
+But older versions of Chrome used to just print this: `String {0: "a", 1: "b", 2: "c"}`.
+The latest Firefox currently prints `String ["a","b","c"]`, but used to print `"abc"` in italics, which was clickable to open the object inspector.
 Of course, these results are subject to rapid change and your experience may vary.

 The point is, `new String("abc")` creates a string wrapper object around `"abc"`, not just the primitive `"abc"` value itself.